mmu-webdesign/awdd2-2022-group4/2_IA_and_content_strategy/ia-report.md

 ### Cart sort results

-After we completed the open- card sort, results showed that we had 3 similar groups, all with similar labels within.
+After we completed the Open Card sort, results showed that we had 3 similar groups, all with similar labels within each catagory.

 The first category that appeared often was 'Clothes'.
-There were similar categorisation labels such as 'Clothing', 'Products' and 'Clothing for all'.
-This allowed us to understand that having a category on our website that followed this naming convention.
+There were similar categorisation labels such as 'Clothing', 'Products' and 'Clothing for all' within the main catagory.
+This allowed us to understand that having a category on our website that followed this naming convention would be benefical and make the most sense to the client.

-The second main group was 'Finding Information'. which contained group labels such as 'Home' and 'Contacting' within the main category label.
+The second main grouping was 'Finding Information'. which contained group labels such as 'Home' and 'Contacting' within the main category label.
 This again highlighted that individuals like a separate section that includes extra information and having it as a separate category would be beneficial as it would limit confusion for our clients.

 The third main group was 'News and Trends', which held group labels such as 'Offers' and 'up and coming'.
 This highlighted that we needed to include a section that specifically focused on news and events to truly provide the best service for our clients.